Nukesor/selfhosted-gaming/content/_index.md

 It sometimes feels as if you're digging through archives to find some arcane knowledge for summoning a terrible abomination.
 The information you're looking for is are often spread amongst a variety of forums, Steam community posts, and blog posts.

 These posts are often outdated or vague.
-On top of this forums and blogs go offline all the time.
+On top of, this forums and blogs go offline all the time.

 That's why I decided to start this project.
 Let's keep everything we learned in one place.